fzakaria/fzakaria.com/_posts/2025-10-29-nix-derivation-madness.md

 That means changes to _fixed-output-derivations_ didn't cause new outputs in either derivation _but_ it did create a complete new tree of `.drv` files. 🤯

 That means in [nixpkgs](https://github.com/NixOS/nixpkgs) changes to _fixed-output_ derivations can cause them to have new store paths but result in dependent derivations to have the same path.
-If the output path had alreayd been stored in the NixOS cache, then we lose that information.
+If the output path had already been stored in the NixOS cache, then we lose that information.

 The amount of churn that we are creating in derivations was unbeknownst to me.